astonaIT/portfolio_project/ai/README.md

 }

 ### Example use cases
-Inspect workbook details for the published dashboard Retrieve workbook contents and views
+- Inspect workbook details for the published dashboard
-Fetch screenshots of specific views
+- Retrieve workbook contents and views
-Build dashboard documentaion
+- Build dashboard documentaion
-Ask an AI client to explain the dashboard structure and key insights Example prompts
+- Ask an AI client to explain the dashboard structure and key insights Example prompts
-"Get the details of my published Tableau Public workbook."
+- "Get the details of my published Tableau Public workbook."
-"List the views available in this workbook."
+- "List the views available in this workbook."
-"Explain the main revenue insights shown in this dashboard."
+- "Explain the main revenue insights shown in this dashboard."
-"Fetch an image of the Executive Overview dashboard."
+- "Fetch an image of the Executive Overview dashboard."
 ### Notes
 This MCP layer is an optional enhancement.
 The core analytics project remains the dbt + BigQuery + Tableau workflow.
 That MCP config matches the repo’s documented quick-start pattern using npx and the published package name.
 (GitHub)